dinki/View-Assist/View_Assist_custom_sentences/community_contributions/Slideshow/README.md

 This package provides a clean, full-screen **Slideshow view** for View Assist, complete with interactive tap-to-pause controls, photo details overlay, quick menu button integration, and two reusable Home Assistant blueprints.

+> [!NOTE]
+> This view and its companion automations were specifically designed to work seamlessly with the [**Album Slideshow**](https://github.com/eyalgal/album_slideshow) custom integration (available via HACS).
+However, it is designed with flexibility in mind and can work with any other Home Assistant camera source or slideshow integration.

 ---

 ## Features